 Counties must levy an ad valorem tax on all property subject to county taxation (KRS 68.090).
 An ad valorem tax is one based on the monetary value of the object being taxed.
 Most counties raise the majority of their local tax funds through ad valorem taxes on real and personal property.
-Counties that have chosen to impose an occupational license tax usually collect more from that tax than from ad valorem taxes.
-The occupational tax is not suitable for many counties, however, because significant numbers of residents commute out of the county for work.
+Counties that impose an occupational license tax usually collect more from that tax than from ad valorem taxes.
+The occupational tax is not suitable for many counties, however, because many residents commute out of the county for work.
 Insurance premium surcharges, license fees and franchise taxes are other sources of local revenue available to the fiscal court.